Code-Institute-Submissions/CobraKai/README.md

 # Bugs Discovered

 * ## Index.html
-    * Images were square so i changed this to make it more visually appealing using chrome dev tools.
+    * Images were square so I changed this to make it more visually appealing using chrome dev tools.
 [Without border radius](assets/images/border-radius.png) and then I added a border radius of 50% which is [here](assets/images/border-radius-after.png).

     * The margin between the social media links were too close together so using dev tools I played around with the padding size and found one that worked [here](assets/images/social-media-icons-after.png).

     * I used bootstrap to align my images in a much more user friendly way.
-I then checked this using dev tools to ensure the design was consistent at my breakpoints. [printscreen](assets/images/bootstrap-images.png)
+I then checked this using dev tools to ensure the design was consistent at my breakpoints which worked out much better [here](assets/images/bootstrap-images.png).

 * ## Signup.html

     * My submit button would not align into the center.
-I used dev tools to see if i could align it but I then had to align my parent DIV centrally and the button then aligned [here](assets/images/submitbutton.png)
+I used dev tools to see if I could align it but I then had to align my parent DIV centrally and the button then [aligned](assets/images/submitbutton.png).

    * Table layout from bootstrap did not work correctly when then scaled down to my mobile breakpoint.
    I changed the layout of the timetable so it was more visually appealing and especially when viewed on mobile devices.

-   The [table](assets/images/tablemobileview.png) before changes were made.
+   * The [table](assets/images/tablemobileview.png) before changes were made.
 [Updated](assets/images/newtableviewmobile.png) table is easier to view on mobile devices.

    * My navbar did not work across a few breakpoints so I added a Bootstrap navbar to ensure at each breakpoint the navbar is responsive.
 The new navbar can be seen [here](assets/images/navbar.png) where it becomes a dropdown navbar which is much more user friendly for smaller devices.

    * General bugs throughout my pages were layout issues on different devices and I fixed these by using margins and paddings which can be seen in my CSS.

+   * When viewing my website on my own mobile, layout on the index.html page did not look right, there was padding around the second P element.
+I took this out to make the page more consistent on small devices [here](assets/images/mobileviewmargin.png).

+   * Instructor paragraphs viewed on my mobile looked too big, i changed the font size and it worked much better from 20px to 13px [here](assets/images/fontsizemobile.png).

 # Testing
 * I tested my media queries and responsive design using the dev tools on chrome, as you can see the tablet view [here](assets/images/1024.png) for the index page, gallery page [here](assets/images/1024gallery.png), signup page [here](assets/images/1024signup.png) and finally the classes page [here](assets/images/1024classes.png).

-* The same testing was done using the mobile view for the [index](assets/images/670index.png), [gallery](assets/images/670gallery), [signup](assets/images/670gallery.png) and the [classes](assets/images/670classes.png).
+* The same testing was done using the mobile view for the [index](assets/images/670index.png), [gallery](assets/images/670gallery.png), [signup](assets/images/670signup.png) and the [classes](assets/images/670classes.png).

 * I tested my media queries for the mobile view using dev tools which can be seen [here](assets/images/media-query-mobile-index.png)